dprojects/getDimensions/Docs/README.md

 ## Pads Single Mirror

 FreCAD allows You to create Mirror for the Pad.
-One way is to use Single Mirror option.
-By the Single Mirror, I mean, the icon bordered in red at the screenshot below.
-The icon is also resized at the image.
-This kind of Mirror just creates new Pad object at the 3D model but the 2 elements created are named in folder tree structure `Mirrored`.
+One way is to use `Single Mirror` option.
+By the `Single Mirror`, I mean, the icon bordered in red at the screenshot below.
+The icon is also zoomed at the image.
+This kind of `Mirror` creates new Pad object at the 3D model but both objects are visible as single object in the folder tree structure and it is named `Mirrored`.

 ![padsSM001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/padsSM001.png)

 ## Pads MultiTransform Mirror

-There is also another way of Mirror creation.
+There is also another way for `Pads Mirror` creation.
 This is named by FreeCAD `MultiTransform`.
-The `MultiTransform` allows for many transformations at single step.
-However, the Mirror is supported by the macro.
-The The `MultiTransform` icon is bordered in red at the screenshot below.
-The icon is also resized at the image.
+The `MultiTransform` allows for many transformations at the single step.
+The `MultiTransform` icon is bordered in red at the screenshot below.
+The icon is also zoomed at the image.

 ![padsMT001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/padsMT001.png)